-A Lasting Power of Attorney is a document whereby certain powers are given by an individual (a “donor”) to one or more other individuals (“attorney” or “attorneys”), so that they can carry out acts in connection with property and finances on the donor’s behalf.
-To find out more please (0115) 9247024 or by email firstname.lastname@example.org.
+A Lasting Power of Attorney (LPA) is a document whereby certain powers are given by an individual (the “donor”) to one or more other individuals (“attorney” or “attorneys”), so that they can carry out acts in connection with property and finances on the donor’s behalf.
+To find out more please (0115) 924 7021 or email email@example.com.

-Two types of lasting power are available: Lasting Power of Attorney, Property and Financial Affairs and Lasting Power of Attorney, Health and Welfare.
+There are two types of LPA: Lasting Power of Attorney, (Property and Financial Affairs) and Lasting Power of Attorney, (Health and Welfare).

-We can deal with a Lasting Power of Attorney for a fixed fee of £240.00 including VAT.
-The cost will be £420.00 including VAT if both are required.
-For details of the Court Fees please see our Lasting Power of Attorney FAQs.
+We can deal with a Lasting Power of Attorney for a fixed fee of £300.00 including VAT.
+The cost will be £480.00 including VAT if both are required.
+In addition, there is a registration fee payable to the Office of the Public Guardian (see LPA FAQ’s).

 What type of LPAs are there?

-This covers decisions as to where to live, daily care medical treatment.
+This covers decisions as to where to live, daily care and medical treatment.

-This is where decisions need to be taken about the finances and it is about this type of LPA that this guide is about.
+This is where decisions need to be taken about your finances and it is about this type of LPA that this guide is about.

 What is the purpose of an LPA?